trdaya/university-crud/README.md

 # university-crud
-Just a sample app CRUD app using node, express, mongo and react :)
+Just a sample CRUD app using node, express, mongo and react